-However, there are many substance abuse treatment programs which can help and rebuild your overall well-being, health, and happiness.
+However, there are many substance abuse programs that can help rebuild your overall well-being, health, and happiness.

 Here we have listed the rare addictions from around the world: